Gary Polson P.E.

 - Industry and Coast Guard propeller injury mitigation reports

-- Lists of propeller accidents of certain types (like houseboat propeller accidents, outboard motor struck submerged object and flipped up into boat, boat struck dredge pipe accidents, etc.)
+- Lists of propeller accidents of certain types (like houseboat propeller accidents, outboard motor struck submerged object and flipped up into boat, boat struck dredge pipe accidents, pontoon boat over the bow propeller accidents, etc.)

 - A large collection of reference books, including several of the actual books used by Chrysler (Force), Kiekhaefer Marine, Brunswick, Mercury Marine, and MerCruiser

 - In September 2012 we acquired a huge archive of boat propeller safety materials from Stop Propeller Injuries Now (SPIN).